LIMITED TIME OFFER BLACK FRIDAYsale

 Blood type is important if an individual is donating blood or receiving a blood transfusion, as foreign antigens will be recognized by immune cells as pathogens and will not be accepted by the recipient.

-How Much Blood Is in the Body?
+How Much Blood is in the Body?

 The amount of blood in your body depends on several factors, including age, weight, and sex.